 ● On set behaviour – industry do’s and don’ts

 ● Communication confidence, building resilience

 Participants were introduced to how the film industry works and how a film set runs and got the chance to meet experts who have worked on films and receive freelancing and CV advice.
 Equipped with the confidence that these new skills give them, the aspiring industry talent will become familiar with what they can expect from being on set – and what will be expected of them.

 Life After Set Ready/Training Leads to Industry Jobs

 On completion of the programme FilmFixer worked with Industry Partners at Netflix, Disney, Apple TV and an array of Indy Production companies to secure paid daillies, and substantive entry level crew positions for the first trained cohort.
 This offered meaningful and sustainable stepping stones determining a pipeline of opportunity into the Industry.

 Set Ready lead and Training Manager at FilmFixer, Sue Russo added: “It is not about who you know, it’s about who knows you – and making yourself visible with confidence.
 Set Ready will equip new entrants with the language, knowledge and key skills to secure their first jobs and navigate their first steps and days on set”.

-Keep an eye on this page and our Social’s for the roll out of the next “Set Ready” dates over the coming months.
-Please contact firstname.lastname@example.org if you need more information about the programme.
+Keep an eye on this page and our social media for the roll-out of the next Set Ready dates over the coming months.